risd-creative-programming/s14-creative-programming-projects/readme.md

 ####Week 13 - May 19: Final documentation submission

 ##Course Expectations
-This course is mostly self-directed, and you will be required to sign up for in-person meetings according to the schedule above.
+This course is mostly self-directed.
 As such, it will not contain many direct assignments.
 When there are expected assignments to be completed, they will be assigned and clearly designated at least 1 week before they are due.
 Evaluation will primarily come from your ability to:
 - organize and schedule your project
 - identify obstacles and articulate them to the class
 - pursue critical research in your problem space
 - provide critical feedback to your peers' projects

+**In Person Meetings**
+On **March 3** and **April 14** you will be expected to sign up for an in-person meeting with either Evelyn or Lauren to discuss your progress and technical hurdles.

+**Check-ins**
+On check-in weeks, you will be expected to either sign up for a remote check-in via Skype/GoogleHangout, chat or to send an email with your progress and any questions.

 **Mandatory Blog**
 Every student will be required to maintain an online log, blog or website detailing their progress on their project, with **weekly** detailed updates.
 This will be required to receive a final grade in the class.